ilknureren/algorithm/javascript/README.md

 `script index.js`
 (index.js because this is the files name.
 If the file was a different name, this would be `script` followed by whatever the name of the folder is)

 How are Javascript and Java similar, and how are they different?
+One significant differences is that Java can be used to develop desktop and mobile applications in addition to web apps, while Javascript is used strictly for web app development.